Reading list · Microeconomics

 3

-Equilibrium and the enrollment cliff
+Equilibrium and the demographic cliff

 What happens when demographic decline shifts the demand curve left — and not all institutions can find a new equilibrium.
 Market-clearing in real time.